 This component allows you to model purchasing valuable items for the business.
 You can choose to depreciate its value over time and sell it at a later date if you choose.

 To set up a new asset purchase you must first enter the price paid for this asset.
-If you wish to apply Tax to this asset purchase then turn on tax below and choose whether it is included in the price or if it is on top of price.
+If you wish to apply Tax to this asset purchase then turn on tax at the bottom of the component.

 Some assets, like computers, cars and appliances, tend to lose value over time.
 This process is called depreciation.
 Depreciation can be entered here as a percentage of the initial value of the asset, a % of the latest value (a curve with reducing depreciation), straight line depreciation (depreciation to 0 over the duration of the Asset on the Timeline) or manual depreciation.